corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

 * `tuning`

-    * The Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise Nodes.
+The Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise Nodes.

     - `backchainFetchBatchSize`

     This is an optimization for sharing transaction backchains.
 Corda Enterprise nodes can request backchain items in bulk instead of one at a time.
 This field specifies the size of the batch.
 The value is just an integer indicating the maximum number of states that can be requested at a time during backchain resolution.
       *Default:* 50

+    - `brokerConnectionTtlCheckIntervalMs`

+    The interval at which acknowledgements of completed commands are to be sent in case `p2pConfirmationWindowSize` is not exhausted in time.
+      * *Default:* 1 millisecond

     - `flowThreadPoolSize`